FlugsCoding/FlugsCoding/README.md

 Here is some basic information about me:

 - 🔭 I’m currently working on a few small-scale web projects.
-I am not taking projects from people I do not already work with.
+I am not pursuing projects from/with people I do not already work with.
 - 🌱 I am not currently learning anything new, however, I am always refreshing my knowledge of the things I know.
 - 📫 How to reach me:
     - Discord: flugs#9201